seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Roguery!

 **DIOMEDES**
-Nay, then,–
+Nay, then,--

 **CRESSIDA**
-I’ll tell you what,–
+I'll tell you what,--

 **DIOMEDES**
 Foh, foh! come, tell a pin: you are forsworn.